oracle/terraform-provider-oci/website/docs/d/database_cloud_vm_cluster.html.markdown

 * `system_version` - Operating system version of the image.
 * `time_created` - The date and time that the cloud VM cluster was created.
 * `time_zone` - The time zone of the cloud VM cluster.
 For details, see [Exadata Infrastructure Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).
-* `vip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the virtual IP (VIP) addresses associated with the cloud VM cluster.
-The Cluster Ready Services (CRS) creates and maintains one VIP address for each node in the Exadata Cloud Service instance to enable failover.
+* `vip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the virtual IP (VIP) IPv4 addresses associated with the cloud VM cluster.
+The Cluster Ready Services (CRS) creates and maintains one VIP IPv4 address for each node in the Exadata Cloud Service instance to enable failover.
+If one node fails, the VIP is reassigned to another active node in the cluster.

+	**Note:** For a single-node DB system, this list is empty.
+* `vipv6ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the virtual IP (VIP) IPv6 addresses associated with the cloud VM cluster.
+The Cluster Ready Services (CRS) creates and maintains one VIP IPv6 address for each node in the Exadata Cloud Service instance to enable failover.
 If one node fails, the VIP is reassigned to another active node in the cluster.

 	**Note:** For a single-node DB system, this list is empty.
 * `vm_cluster_type` - The vmcluster type for the VM cluster/Cloud VM cluster.